 For my weeknight cooking, I’m looking for great flavor and speed of preparation.
 So, instead of searching all over town for special chiles, then chopping and puréeing, trying not to get HOT! in my eyes, I pull sriracha from my fridge and make a cheater peri-peri sauce right in the pan.
 Peri-peri (also piri-piri) refers to a spicy sauce of Portuguese origin made from a blend of fresh bird’s eye chile peppers, oil, vinegar, lemon juice, and spices.

 - 2 tbsp unsalted butter

 - 1 pound shrimp, cleaned and deveined

-- 2 garlic cloves, minced and mashed with 1 teaspoon salt
+- 2 cloves garlic, minced and mashed with 1 teaspoon salt

-- 4 green onions or 1/2-inch bunch chives, chopped
+- 4 green onions, chopped or ½ bunch chives

-- Bring water to boil in large saucepan.
-Add salt and sprinkle in the grits, stirring with a wooden spoon.
-Bring back to boil, lower heat to simmer, cover, and cook for about 15 minutes, until soft textured - lift the lid every few minutes to give it a stir.
-Remove from heat, stir in olive oil and/or butter, and cheese, cover and let sit while you cook the shrimp.
+Bring water to boil in large saucepan.
+Add salt and sprinkle in the polenta, stirring with a wooden spoon.
+Bring back to boil, lower heat to simmer, cover, and cook for about 15 minutes—lifting the lid every few minutes to give it a stir—until soft textured.
+Remove from heat, stir in olive oil and/or butter, cover and let sit while you cook the shrimp.

-- Heat butter in a large frying pan over medium heat for a couple minutes then add the shrimp and toss a couple times.
+Heat butter in a large frying pan over medium heat for a couple minutes then add the shrimp and toss a couple times.
 Add the garlic (mashed with salt) and cook until the shrimp just begin to turn pink.
-Add the green onions or chives, juice from lemon half, and sriracha.
-Toss and cook a couple more minutes until shrimp are done.
-(They will turn opaque.
-Best not to overcook!)
+Add the green onions or chives, juice from 1/2 lemon, and sriracha.
+Toss and cook a couple more minutes until shrimp are done—best not to overcook.

-- On your platter, layer the grits, cooked shrimp and sauce, then spritz with lemon juice, and sprinkle on the parsley, sea salt and freshly ground black pepper.
+On a platter, layer the polenta, cooked shrimp and sauce, then spritz with remaining lemon half, sprinkle with the parsley, salt, and freshly ground black pepper.